 Adjustable Gastric Banding Surgery

-Laparoscopic adjustable gastric banding is surgery to make the stomach smaller.
-It is done to help people lose weight.
-The surgery limits the amount of food the stomach can hold.
-This helps you eat less and feel full more quickly.
+Laparoscopic adjustable gastric banding is surgery to help people lose weight.
+It makes the stomach smaller and limits how much food it can hold.
+This helps you eat less and feel full sooner.

 What To Expect